 The two tables below demonstrate the road-transport related and overall trends in per capita carbon dioxide emissions for Boston, Lincolnshire, East Midlands and England between 2005 and 2013.
 It is evident that there has been a decline in both road transport and overall carbon emissions over this period.
-It is noted that transport-related emissions in Boston are reducing at a slower rate than overall emissions per capita are reducing at a faster rate than the ones related to transport.
+It is noted that transport-related emissions in Boston are reducing at a slower rate than overall emissions.
+Conversely, at regional and national level it is clear that overall emissions per capita are reducing at a faster rate than the ones related to transport.